-Brooklyn-based dark indie singer songwriter Ronan Conroy just released his fifth solo record, “The Moment Is Gone,” a 9 track digital and vinyl release which examines interpersonal and family relationships, the personal traits we inherit and develop and how we struggle with them, and the yearning for love and redemption.
+Brooklyn-based dark indie singer songwriter Ronan Conroy released his fifth solo record, “The Moment Is Gone,” in May 2019.
+This 9 track digital and vinyl release examines interpersonal and family relationships, the personal traits we inherit and develop and how we struggle with them, and the yearning for love and redemption.

 The songs were written and recorded between September 2014 and October 2018, featuring musicians Ronan regularly works with in Charlie Nieland (guitars, bass, keys, synth, drums) and Justin Wierbsonki (drums), with Ronan on vocals and guitar.
 Charlie has been recording, engineering, producing, mixing, and playing on Ronan’s records since 2013.